simsim314/LifeAPI/README.md

 How to use
 ---

+1. Download LifeAPI.h
-1. Download [LifeAPI.h](https://github.com/simsim314/LifeAPI/blob/master/LifeAPI.h).
-Place in the same folder with you code.
+2. Place it in the same folder with you code.

-2. #include "LifeAPI.h" in your code.
+3. #include "LifeAPI.h" in your code.

-3. Compile with C++ compiler.
+4. Compile with C++ compiler.

 Enjoy.